kiko-g/feup-esof/README.md

 In addition to the description of each product iteration we are going to leave links to the user stories associated with each iteration.
 Also, our trello board highlights which User Stories refer to each Release.

+#### Iteration 1
-In **iteration 1**, we dedicated some time to learning Flutter/Dart and built the core and barebones of our application.
+On the first iteration we dedicated some time to learning Flutter/Dart and built the core and barebones of our application.
 We focused on developping:
  * The home page interface, which contains dropdowns of the available conferences.
  * The side bar to work essentially as a navigation tool for the app.
  * The option to switch between dark and light theme on the settings page.

 > **Release 1 User Stories**\
 > [#1 - Easy access menu](https://trello.com/c/ZsxXb9Ym/36-as-a-user-i-want-a-menu-with-easy-access)\